yuxin2003/yuxin2003.github.io/_pages/research.md

 author_profile: true
 ---

 My research focuses on emerging technologies and health communication with a quantitative approach (survey, experiment, and experience sampling method).
-I’m currently interested in: (1) how emerging technologies, such as AI chatbots, can be utilized for health interventions (2) the development of online mental health tools based on uncertainty management.
+I’m currently interested in: (1) how emerging technologies, such as AI chatbots, can be utilized for health interventions; and (2) the impact of daily social media use on mental health.

 I'm happy to receive invitations for collaboration related to my research.
 Please contact me via email.